iamcyysue/home-temperature-and-humidity-monitoring-system/README.md

 3. **AWS API Gateway:** The front door to the cloud backend.
 It receives the HTTP request from the mobile app.
 4. **AWS Lambda:** The serverless compute engine.
 It processes the incoming JSON data from the API Gateway.
 5. **AWS DynamoDB:** The NoSQL database where the sensor data is permanently stored.
+6. **Home Environment Dashboard:** The user interface that makes an HTTP GET request to the API Gateway to fetch and visualize the stored temperature and humidity data for the user.

 ### Data Flow
 [ Sensor / Arduino ] --(BLE)--> [ MIT App Inventor App ] --(HTTP POST)--> [ AWS API Gateway ] --> [ AWS Lambda ] --> [ AWS DynamoDB ]